Key points

 We can reduce the impact of climate change on our existing infrastructure by:

-• adopting holistic and precinct-wide solutions that protect and benefit a wide range of stakeholders.
+- adopting holistic and precinct-wide solutions that protect and benefit a wide variety of stakeholders.
 These include management options outlined in the NSW Coastal and Floodplain Management programs.

-• developing clear procedures and policies for governments and communities to respond to the impacts of climate change, such as creating disaster management plans.
+- developing clear procedures and policies that support governments and communities in responding to the impacts of climate change, such as disaster management plans.

-NSW governments develop and manage infrastructure in ways which reduce the risk of climate change impacts.
-This is outlined in the NSW Asset Management Policy for the NSW Public Sector
+NSW governments develop and manage infrastructure in ways that reduce the risk of climate change impacts.
+This is outlined in the NSW Asset Management Policy for the NSW Public Sector.

 Infrastructure owners and managers can reduce the impact of climate change on NSW infrastructure by: